 Erin is a 2003 graduate of Richmond Senior High School and completed her Bachelor's of Music in Education and license to teach from Methodist University in 2008.
 As the choir teacher at Richmond Senior High School, she loves having the opportunity to instill Biblical principals into her program there while showing the love of Christ to her students each day.
 Her passion for young people directs many of her day-to-day decisions.

 In 2006, thanks to a very fortunate post office mix-up, she met Trey, the boy-next-door (literally!) and married him in 2009.
 They welcomed an energetic, music-loving, dancing little girl named Nora in February of 2013.
-Erin is the happiest when she is singing and riding on the water with her family on Lake Tillery.
+Nora was promoted to big sister in January of 2019 when "rainbow baby" Melody Claire was born.
+Erin is the happiest when she is singing and spending time with her family.

 Danny was born January 26, 1994.
 He graduated from Richmond Senior High School in 2012 and went on to obtain an Associates in Arts degree from Sandhills Community College, specializing in the Culinary Arts.